Here’s what you — er, I guess your parents and friends — need to know about sending a package to you while you’re living abroad.

-So here’s the deal: In most of the ILP countries, we’ve had good success every semester with packages.
-The exception is Haiti and Mexico, where packages from the States are more likely to disappear, so these are the 2 countries where we actually recommend not sending packages to.
-But all other countries are A-OK.
-Read up on these tips to help your package get to your country for the best deal — we’d hate for mom and dad to spend way too much just for a box of granola bars and Easter decorations to make it to Thailand.
+Here’s the deal: In most of the ILP countries, we’ve had good success every semester with packages.
+There are some exceptions for some countries, but most countries are A-OK.
+Read up on these tips to help your package get to your country for the best deal — we’d hate for mom and dad to spend way too much just for a box of granola bars and Easter decorations to make it to wherever you're volunteering.

 We love sending (and getting) USPS for international mail because of their flat rate system.
 Basically you use one of their boxes, fit in as much as you can, and pay one flat rate no matter how heavy it is and no matter where you're sending it.
 Check out the prices right here.